nih-cfde/use-case-library-build/templates/glossary.md

 written?
 Yes or no.)  *Note:* These are not currently represented explicitly in the use case library.

-**Personas:** The types of users who will appear in the epics and stories that follow.
+**Persona:** a type of users who will appear in the epics and stories that follow.

 **User epic:** a story, told from the user's perspective that captures a valuable set of interactions with tools (e.g. software solutions) in